Is AI Taking Over Jobs? What the Data Actually Shows

 This is already happening across industries.
 A few examples that show up repeatedly in the research and in practice:

-| Freelance writer | Uses AI to research, outline, and draft — producing significantly more content per day than a writer who doesn’t. |
+• Freelance writers using AI to research, outline, and draft are producing significantly more content per day than writers who don’t — competing for the same clients at higher output.

-| Small business owner | Handles customer service, scheduling, and marketing with AI — operating with a leaner team at the same output level. |
+• Small business owners handling customer service, scheduling, and marketing with AI are operating with leaner teams at the same output level — squeezing out those who haven’t adapted.

-| Developer | Uses GitHub Copilot to write code faster and catch bugs earlier — measurably more productive than a developer who doesn’t. |
+• Developers using GitHub Copilot to write code faster and catch bugs earlier are measurably more productive — and increasingly preferred in hiring over equally skilled developers who don’t use AI tools.

 In each case, AI isn’t replacing the person — it’s making them more productive, which changes the competitive landscape for everyone around them.